MLaroucheLaSalleMtl/7378-Team-H-2020/README.md

 # 7378-Team-H-2020
 Team Cauê Costa Monteiro Pizzol, Julien Gagnier and Komal

+!!!!!!!FOR PROPER FORMATTING PLEASE REFER TO PUSHED PDF FILES!!!!!!!!

 ############# GAME CONTROLS

 ALTERNATE MOVEMENT: The ARROW keys can also be used as movement keys.